Teacher training course

 - Access to the library, teachers’ resources and photocopying and printing facilities

-- Free Internet Access / Free Wifi internet access during and after the course
+- Free Internet Access / Free Wifi internet access

-- Free tee or coffee, sweets,
+- Free tee and coffee, sweets.

-The Mint International House Ljubljana selection procedure
+The Mint International selection procedure

 We will immediately acknowledge receipt of your application.